AndrewFoxUUID/JESS_but_less_of_a_mess/README.md

-# jess README
+# JESS but Less of a Mess

-This extension colors your JESS code.
+This extension colors your Sandia Labs JESS code.

 ## Features